 - while a simmered infusion, below, will be darker in color and flavor, below.

 Healing Conifer Tea

 - You can use the needles on the twigs or off, it's up to you.
 They can be fresh, or dried.
 They can be whole, or chopped.
 Chopping the needles and using method 2, below, will result in the strongest flavor.

-- Clean the needles by rinsing well under water.
+- Clean the needles by rinsing well under cold water.